irenebosque25/Master_Thesis/README.md

 # The Impact of Apportionment Methods on Political Representation: A Comparative Analysis of Spain’s Electoral System

 This repository contains the full code developed for my Master Thesis in Computational Social Science at Universidad Carlos III de Madrid.
-The project analyses the proportionality of the Spanish electoral system, combining historical election data with simulations of alternative institutional rules
+The project analyses the proportionality of the Spanish electoral system, combining historical election data with simulations of alternative institutional rules.

+The final written document can be found in the PDF file Master_Thesis.pdf

 ## Contents